marwin1991/profile-technology-icons/README.md

 # 👋 Welcome! profile-technology-icons for README.md

-A list of icons that can be used during GitHub profile creation to show what technology, languges are known.
+A list of icons that can be used during GitHub profile creation to show what technology, languages are known.
 Fill free to contribute to this repository.

 ### ➡️ Visit here to generate: **https://marwin1991.github.io/profile-technology-icons/**